Pieter-Dirk Uys: Career

 Uys received a B.A. from the University of Cape Town where he began his dramatic career as an actor under the tutelage of Rosalie van der Gught, Mavis Taylor and Robert Mohr, among others.
 His performances at this time included roles in Little Malcolm and His Struggle Against the Eunuchs, The Fantasticks, and Once Upon a Mattress.
 He later went on to study at the London Film School during the early 1970s.
 It was in one of his student films, an advertisement for milk, that he performed in drag for the first time (as a milkmaid).
 He then began a period in his dramatic career as a serious playwright.
 Several of his plays were performed at the Space Theatre, Cape Town, and his 1979 play Paradise is Closing Down was performed in London, at the Edinburgh Festival (co-produced by William Burdett-Coutts), and later produced for Granada Television in 1981.
 He subsequently switched to performing one-man revues at the height of the Apartheid era.
+His show Adapt or Dye started at the Market Theatre in Johannesburg in 1981 and ran for 280 performances to sellout crowds.
+He followed this up with Farce about Uys: A Legal Assembly in Two Riotous Acts, quickly selling out tickets for its initial five-week run.

 Uys is particularly well known for his character Evita Bezuidenhout (also known as Tannie Evita, Afrikaans for "Auntie Evita"), a white Afrikaner socialite and self-proclaimed political activist.
 The character was inspired by Australian comedian Barry Humphries's character Dame Edna Everage.
 Evita is the former ambassadress of Bapetikosweti – a fictitious Bantustan or black homeland located outside her home in the affluent, formerly whites-only suburbs of Johannesburg.
 Evita Bezuidenhout is named in honour of Eva Perón.
 Under Apartheid, Uys used the medium of humour and comedy to criticise and expose the absurdity of the South African government's racial policies.
 Much of his work was not censored, indicating a tacit approval of his views by many members of the ruling party, who were not so bold as to openly admit mistakes and criticise the policies themselves.
 For many years Uys lampooned the South African regime and its leaders, as well as the sometimes hypocritical attitudes of white liberals.
 One of his characters, a kugel (social climbing Jewish woman) once said, "There are two things wrong with South Africa: one's apartheid and the other's black people".
 This was later erroneously attributed to Uys himself.